textpattern/textpattern.github.io/faqs/why-is-my-database-corrupt.md

 It should not be possible for a user application like Textpattern to damage a MySQL table.
 (It might be possible for Textpattern to trigger a bug in MySQL, but the fault in that case lies with MySQL).

 Occasional database corruption is a risk on shared hosting services, but should be rare.
-If you're experiencing frequent corruption problems you should talk to your hosting company, and consider moving to a more reliable service.
+If you're experiencing frequent corruption problems you should talk to your hosting provider, and consider moving to a more reliable service.

 In most cases a corrupt table can be repaired easily with little or no permanent damage.
 Many hosting companies and "web hosting":/hosting control panels provide a quick method of checking and repairing MySQL tables, so check their knowledge base and documentation.